 Find out what people want to know about the best places to visit in Dubai

 Final Thoughts on the Coolest Places to Visit in Dubai

-You’ll find a good selection of budget-friendly attractions and activities in Dubai, so there’s no need to worry too much about making your bank manager angry!
+You’ll find a good selection of budget-friendly attractions and some great hostels and activities in Dubai, so there’s no need to worry too much about making your bank manager angry!
 Have a great time discovering the city’s highlights and hitting up the very best places to visit in Dubai.

 Insider Tip: If you have the money and don’t want to spend hours in the car, driving from one hot spot to the next, you should check out this helicopter tour.
 Instead of exploring the city from below, you can simply fly over Dubai and have an amazing adventure that not many people get to experience!

 Thanks for reading – that was fun! 😀

 Find out how YOU can help support us.

 We’re a big site with a big team and this job isn’t always easy.
 But we do it because we love it – we love providing epic and free content.
 We love the knowledge that our content keeps you adventuring.
 We don’t ask for money, but if you’d like to find out how you can help the site in more organic ways, click the button below.

 If you want MORE top-tier Broke Backpacker content like this, then sign up for our weekly newsletter below to get the latest and greatest!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!